GregPetropoulos/Naval-Letter-Generator/README.md

 - Initially built out each parent component with handling it's own state

 - After confirming all of the parent components are handling state correctly, I will move all of the state to the App.js top level.
-- The form has all controlled component
+- The all form values are controlled components
 - Permitting all the state can be handled at the top level in App.js and prop drilling does not present an opportunity for the Context API or Redux.

+## Dependencies
+- react-router-dom
+- TailwwindUI
+- DaisyUi
+- file-saver
+- Docx

 ## Features